sylvainbx/rust-book-fr/FRENCH/src/ch17-03-oo-design-patterns.md

 de notre crate `blog`</span>

 <!--
 We want to allow the user to create a new draft blog post with `Post::new`.
-Then we want to allow text to be added to the blog post while it’s in the draft state.
-If we try to get the post’s content immediately, before approval, nothing should happen because the post is still a draft.
+We want to allow text to be added to the blog post.
+If we try to get the post’s content immediately, before approval, we shouldn't get any text because the post is still a draft.
 We’ve added `assert_eq!` in the code for demonstration purposes.
 An excellent unit test for this would be to assert that a draft blog post returns an empty string from the `content` method, but we’re not going to write tests for this example.
 -->

 Nous voulons permettre à l'utilisateur de créer un nouveau brouillon de billet de blog avec `Billet::new`.
-Ensuite nous voulons qu'il puisse ajouter du texte au billet de blog tant qu'il est à l'état de brouillon.
-Si nous essayons d'obtenir immédiatement le contenu du billet, avant qu'il ne soit relu, rien ne va se passer car le billet est toujours un brouillon.
+Nous voulons qu'il puisse ajouter du texte au billet de blog.
+Si nous essayons d'obtenir immédiatement le contenu du billet, avant qu'il ne soit relu, nous n'obtiendrons aucun texte car le billet est toujours un brouillon.
 Nous avons ajouté des `assert_eq!` dans le code pour les besoins de la démonstration.
 Un excellent test unitaire pour cela serait de vérifier qu'un brouillon de billet de blog retourne bien une chaîne de caractères vide à partir de la méthode `contenu`, mais nous n'allons pas écrire de tests pour cet exemple.

 <!--
 Next, we want to enable a request for a review of the post, and we want